FREQUENTLY ASKED QUESTIONS

-Can I obtain prenatal care at Connectus?
+Can I receive prenatal care at CONNECTUS?

 Yes!
 Our Midtown Midwifery & Women's Health at Vine Hill and Priest Lake specialize in the care of women at all stages of their life.
 Our Certified Nurse Midwives and Health Care Providers are committed to providing the highest quality of care for you and your baby.
 We are dedicated to ensuring pregnant women have a safe and satisfying birth experience.

 Can my child get immunizations at no cost at a CONNECTUS clinic?

 Yes!
 Our Vine Hill Clinic and Priest Lake Family and Women's Health Center participate in Tennessee's Vaccines For Children Program.
 Free to any child without insurance, children with TennCare, and children whose insurance doesn’t cover immunizations.

 To reduce your waiting time, we encourage patients to make an appointment ahead of time.
 However, we know that sometimes circumstances occur that make this difficult.
 To help you get the care you need, when you need it, we offer "walk-in" and Open Access appointments each day.
 Open Access appointments are similar to “walk-in” appointments, except Open Access appointments are available for scheduling starting at 8:00 a.m. for that day.
 This way you can come in at your appointment time and it will prevent you from having to wait very long to be seen.

 Yes!
 Vine Hill Clinic has Saturday hours for your convenience from 8a-2p.